 10 Ways to Cope With SAHM Burnout

-Being a stay-at-home-mom is a hard job that can quickly lead to burnout, but there are ways you can cope and recover from this type of stress.
+Being a stay-at-home mom is a hard job that can quickly lead to burnout.
+However, you can cope and recover from this type of stress.
 Adopting healthy self-care routines can be especially beneficial, as they offer you time to decompress from addressing the family demands all week.

 Here are 10 tips for coping with SAHM burnout: